The problem isn't because you care too much.

 This isn’t because you’re selfish, difficult, or incapable of boundaries.
 It's because somewhere in the process of caring for everyone else, you lost connection with yourself.

-CLICK HERE TO GET STARTEDBetter Relationships Start Here
+CLICK HERE TO GET STARTEDSelf-abandonment is relational.

 Hi.
 I'm Rachael.